More Information

-Merrimack College’s bachelor of arts in music unlocks your creative potential while providing you with a comprehensive music education.
-The degree reflects current trends in music production and engineering and introduces you to music production software and equipment, music composition programs, music theory and history, and more.
+The music degree reflects current trends in music production and engineering.
+You will be introduced to and gain knowledge of music production software and equipment, music composition programs, music theory and history, and more.

 Merrimack’s music major provides:

-The bachelor of music is part of the department of visual and performing arts.
 As an interdisciplinary program, you will have the freedom to explore music from multiple perspectives by combining it with another artistic discipline or another discipline you are interested in.
 There are no boundaries.
 We want students who can envision something new.

-Music and The arts play a significant role on the Merrimack campus.
+Music and The Arts play a significant role on the Merrimack campus.
 We offer a wide array of student organizations, including music, studio art, graphic design, art history, dance, film and theater.
 You’ll get hands-on experience working and performing in the Rogers Center for the Arts, one of the premier visual and performing arts venues north of Boston.
 We offer a visual and performing arts living-learning community.

-We offer concert and pep bands, concert choir, jazz ensemble, three student-run a cappella groups, marching band, liturgical music ensemble, a musical theater group and more.
+We offer concert and pep bandsconcert choirjazz ensemble, three student-run a cappella groupsmarching bandliturgical music ensemble, a musical theater group and more.

 Merrimack College’s visual and performing arts department is a supportive, tight-knit community.
 Faculty are here to provide mentorship and networking opportunities.

-Our bachelors degree in music curriculum offers multiple pathways to completion.
+Our bachelor’s degree in music curriculum offers multiple pathways to completion.
 We offer the freedom to choose the order of many of your courses to best accommodate your needs.
 Our flexibility also means it is easier for you to declare a double major in business, science or any other department on campus.

 Internship opportunities are a central hallmark of the music major at Merrimack.
 You will participate in an internship in an arts or business/management field where you’ll develop your entrepreneurial thinking skills and experience the practical application of your learning.